panchaldeep009/imageToText/README.md

   - It would data.json file in current Dir.
   - That data.json can use anywhere

-In Folder, named `used`, there is a
+In Folder, named `Example`, there is a